cmade/Mid-Mod2_project/README.md

 There was use of States & Props between the components

-# Unsolved problems
+# Unsolved problems:

 I wanted to use the api to update the state, but will implement this in the future.

-# User stories
+# User stories:

 1. User Story: Create wireframe in Figma
 2. User Story: Create a navbar component.